LeeKyoungIl/illuminati/README.md

  1. It was developed to have no influence on this logic by using a separate thread and Buffer.
  2. Drop in performance can occur, but there is no big difference in physical server.
 (It can happen a little more on virtual machines.)
  3. Even if an exception occurs in the original application logic, illuminati can also collect the corresponding exception information.
+ 4. When the Illuminati collects the Data.
+If a problems aries.
+Save that data to separate  storage. and If the problem is fixed. data will automaticaly restored.

 ## struct of illuminati
 ![image](https://github.com/LeeKyoungIl/illuminati/blob/master/architecture.png)